 TIP: We like to add sauteed onions or leeks with raw greens to the frying pan with water, top it with the pierogi then steam.

-Brush oil on both sides of frozen pierogi and place in a 400° preheated oven on a baking sheet for 20 minutes, flipping once half way through.
+Brush oil on both sides of frozen or thawed pierogi and place in a 400° preheated oven on a baking sheet for 20 minutes if frozen or 10-15 minutes if thawed, flipping once half way through.

-Cook frozen pierogi in 350° oil for 4-5 minutes turning once or twice, till browned.
+Cook frozen pierogi in 350° oil for 2-4 minutes turning once or twice, or till browned.
 Drain and serve with your favorite topping.

 Is it summertime?
 Don't want to get that stove going and heat up the house?
 Then BBQ the pierogi on a grill!
 Thaw pierogi first.
 We add the pierogi to a bowl of warm water for a few minutes, drain, cool down then brush oil on both sides of pierogi.
 Clean grill grates and spray grates with oil.
 Heat to medium heat, add pierogi to the grill and flip till browned on both sides.
 Remove from grill and serve with your favorite topping!